GaberiBR/GaberiBR/README.md

 Ericlys <b>Gabriel</b> here!
-Always looking for evolution and impacting lives in a positive way around me, doing good and giving my best.
+/div>Always looking for evolution and impacting lives in a positive way around me, doing good and giving my best.
 Being curious made me become a polymath and erudite, I know a little bit of everything, from the arts to numbers.
-Games opened me up to strategic visions and awakened my passion for creativity, where I can apply the innovations that I carry in my cultural baggage, in the areas that I love to exert and study, communication and technology.
+Games opened me up to strategic visions and awakened my passion for creativity, where I can apply the innovations that I carry in my cultural baggage, in the areas that I love to exert and study, communication and technology.</div>
 <div>
   <a href="https://github.com/GaberiBR">
   <img height="150em" src="https://github-readme-stats.vercel.app/api?username=GaberiBR&show_icons=true&theme=gruvbox&include_all_commits=true&count_private=true"/>